IfazSheikh22/ifazsheikh22/README.md

 # Hi there! 👋

-I'm **Ifaz** — an Electronic & Electrical Engineering graduate ⚡💻
+I'm **Ifaz** — an Electronic & Electrical Engineering graduate.

-Thanks for stopping by my GitHub! 😄
+Thanks for stopping by my GitHub!

 ## 🎓 About Me